romans-adi/school-library/README.md

 - [x] Enhanced Flexibility and Maintainability: By employing the decorator pattern and an abstract class, the project achieves enhanced flexibility, code reusability, and maintainability when dealing with name-related functionality.
 - [x] Decorator Pattern Implementation: The project utilizes the decorator pattern to dynamically add or modify behavior to Nameable objects.
 Two specific decorators, TrimmerDecorator and CapitalizeDecorator, are created to preprocess names before validation.
 - [x] Logical connections between classes based on UML diagram
+- [x] User Interface Prompts and Interactivity: The application features a user-friendly interface with interactive prompts, allowing users to create books, people, and rentals easily.
+Users are prompted to select books from a list, select people by ID, and enter rental dates in the desired format (DD-MM-YYYY).
+The interface provides real-time feedback on successful rental creation, invalid inputs, and missing information.

 ### Future Features <a name="future-features"></a>